hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 ### Data storage

-Most of the data related to Active and Candidate Roster will be stored in the State.
+All of the data related to Active and Candidate Roster will be stored in the State.
 There will continue to be components used in creating the Roster - such as the private EC (elliptic curve) key, the RSA private key and the signing X509Certificate certificate - that will be stored on disk.
 However, it is up to Services to manage the lifecycle of these files, and not the platform.

 There will not be any other separate artifacts stored elsewhere (e.g., directly on disk.).

 ### Startup procedure (pseudo-code)